vifjs/vif/wiki/methods/observe.md

 useObserve is a Vif method that takes an object as argument. this object has tagNames as keys and functions as values.

-When hydrating an x-element, all nested x-elements will be submitted to the observer, if the tagName matches one of the keys, then the associated function will be executed (but only once).
+When hydrating an `x-element`, all nested `x-element(s)` will be submitted to the observer, if the `.tagName` matches one of the keys, then the associated function will be executed (only once per key).

 # Use case